Sometimes, when viewing an arc in an anime or manga, there are times when a viewer feels compelled to shout, "WTF did you do that for?!"

 The last one is actually born from a MASSIVE example of this.
 Mamoru's future self King Endymion is in a VERY difficult crossroads since his daughter Chibi-Usa is in the past, Neo Queen Serenity is in a coma, the Senshi have improvised a Barrier Maiden stunt to protect what's left of Crystal Tokyo, and he himself is now few more than a speaking, sentient hologram due to his injuries.
 Endymion still has his memories of how his life was in the past, and wants to help his former self....
 You'd Expect: For him to send Mamoru warnings about the future to tell him what's going on.
 What's left of his powers allows him to alter Mamoru's dreams and tell him stuff, even if he can't directly tell him all that has been going on.
 Instead: He "tests" Mamoru and Usagi's bonds, which are somewhat stronger than in the past but still potentially shaky, via mind-raping his own younger self with vague dreams about how he must dump Usagi to save her from a Bad Future.
 Which leads tomuch unnecessary melodrama, stress and heartbreak for both Usagi and Mamoru.
 It's not until Usagi has a dream about it as well that things are a little cleared up, and once they meet in the future, neither Mamoru nor Usagi are even angry at Endymionfor almost destroying their relationship in the first place.

-In Sailor Moon S, Mistress Nine awakens and takes over Hotaru's body.
+Similarly, through all of Sailor Moon S, Mistress Nine awakens and takes over Hotaru's body.
 She temporarily reverts back to being Hotaru, claims Hotaru's body is rejecting her and asks Sailor Moon to give her the Holy Grail, despite the Outer Senshi pleading with her not to.
 You'd Expect: Sailor Moon to be on her guard and refuse to hand over the Holy Grail.
 Instead: Sailor Moon gives the Holy Grail to Professor Tomoe, who passes it to Mistress Nine.
 She places it in a device, the Holy Grail is destroyed, and all hell breaks loose as Pharaoh 90 appears and daimons swarm Tokyo.
+It's only through the apparition of Sailor Saturn aka Hotaru's other self that Moon manages to have anything similar to a way to fix up everything.

 Ushio wants a cute girlfriend badly.
 You'd Expect: She makes use of personal ads and the Internet to find someone, or tries to find a LGBT group in her neighbourhood (which nowadays can also be found in every Japanese town).
 Since she's an extremely pretty girl herself, she likely wouldn't have too much trouble meeting somebody that way.
 Instead: She runs after girls at her school or even in the street, startling them and generally behaving like a moron.